A journey that takes you from the top of the Pyrenees, through the Moorish legends of Spain, and onto the Portuguese coastline.

 You wave goodbye to La Rioja and travel to the region of Castile and León.

-Your first stop is in Burgos, where you have a few hours to admire one of the most spectacular cathedrals in all of Spain and check if the local flavours can compete with your favourite dishes from La Rioja and the Basque regions.
+The first stop is in Burgos, where you have a few hours to admire one of the most spectacular cathedrals in all of Spain and check if the local flavours can compete with your favourite dishes from La Rioja and the Basque regions.

-You head further south to the Royal Palace of La Granja de San Ildefonso.
+Next, you head further south to the Royal Palace of La Granja de San Ildefonso.
 Your included ticket to this stunning structure lets you wander through the rooms of Spain’s ‘mini-Versailles’ and wonder how much the gardening bill must be for its gorgeous grounds.

 As the sun sets, you arrive in the country’s capital, Madrid.